 Coeur d’Alene loves winter festivities and to kick it off with a bang…they flip a switch.
-A light switch that is, to over 1.5 million lights and fireworks to celebrate winter.
-The massive parade and festival kicks off December 1st but don’t worry if you can’t make it.
-Because this is just the beginning and the lights will stay lit all winter to accompany a plethora of great winter events for the whole family to enjoy.
+A light switch that is, to over 1.5 million lights, a parade and fireworks to celebrate winter.

 Coeur d’Alene Resort – Massive Lakeside Hot Tub

 It doesn’t get much better than this after a long day of skiing.
 Coeur d’Alene Resort turned their infinity pool into a giant hot tub, and it’s the perfect cure for a winter chill.

 Did we mention the experience comes with wintery cocktails, cozy robes, warming stations, and frosty lake views?

 The resort hosts some other great winter festivities including Santa’s Family Getaway, Holiday Lights Boat Cruise, “Saving Christmas” Holiday Show, and the New Year’s Midnight Masquerade.

 You can learn about these events here, Coeur d’Alene Resort Seasonal Events.

 Don’t Miss The Floating Board Walk During Your Idaho Winter Vacation

 Looking to get up close and personal with the holiday lights?
 Stroll down the floating boardwalk at the CDA Resort for a front-row seat.

 While you’re there, make sure to grab a delicious hot chocolate or other drink to keep you warm!